Estonia–New Zealand relations

 Estonia–New Zealand relations are the bilateral relations between Estonia and New Zealand.

 Estonia and New Zealand maintain warm and developing relations.
 Although geographically distant, the two countries share common values, systems of government, and continue to co-operate in international affairs both via NATO and bilaterally.
 New Zealand was a destination for Estonian refugees in the aftermath of World War II and, to this day, there are thousands of people in New Zealand with connections to Estonia.

 Estonian-New Zealand co-operation focuses on the areas of cyber security, education, and European Union relations.
 Estonia has supported New Zealand's campaigns for the United Nations Security Council and has received similar support for their own campaign.
-Both countries maintain mutual visa-free travel arrangements.

-In a 2018 meeting with Prime Minister Jacinda Ardern, President Kersti Kaljulaid said "Estonia and New Zealand share similar values and are making active preparations for future challenges, ranging from digital society and artificial intellect to climate change".

 The 20th Governor-General of New Zealand Sir Jerry Mateparae has said that the two countries share similar commitments to innovation, rule of law, democratic governance, international security, and the development of human rights.
 Estonia and New Zealand worked together to help ensure peace and security in Afghanistan.

 According to a representative from the Estonian Ministry of Foreign Affairs in 2017, Estonia's relationship with New Zealand had improved in the preceding years.

-Kersti Eesmaa was appointed as the Estonian ambassador to New Zealand on 29 January 2020 and Mary Patricia Thurston has represented the New Zealand diplomatic mission to Estonia since 9 January 2018.

 Estonia is accredited to New Zealand from its embassy in Canberra, Australia.
 New Zealand is accredited to Estonia from its embassy in Warsaw, Poland.